alanedwardes/Ae.WebSearchMcp/README.md

 - **Google Custom Search API**: Requires `GOOGLE_API_KEY` and `GOOGLE_SEARCH_ENGINE_ID`
 - **Ollama Web Search API**: Requires `OLLAMA_API_KEY` (optional for local instances)

 **Note**: At least one search engine must be configured.
 If multiple engines are configured, the server will randomly select one for each search request, providing load balancing and redundancy.
+If the selected engine fails or returns no results, another engine will be tried automatically.
 Additional search engines may be added in future releases.

 ### 2. Get Google API Credentials (if using Google search)